OUR ENVIRONMENTAL POLICIES

 - Fittings (SAB recycled)

-- Threads and other (not yet recycled but working on it)
+- Threads and other (mostly recycled thread used)

 - Design/prototype stage (CLO 3D technology to reduce the carbon footprint of making prototypes)